|Project by dgom||posted 404 days ago||1186 views||0 times favorited||1 comment|

 I made this wind driven whirligig for my sister-in-law who recently had her 40th birthday.
 I thought it would be a nice gift since she is a proficient lifesaver and competes in surf-ski racing.
 Surf-skis are used worldwide for surf lifesaving, surf kayaking and for training and competition on flat-water or ocean racing.
 Today she’s actually leaving Sweden to participate in “Rescue 2012” in Adelaide, Australia.

 I got the idea for this whirligig when I saw the traditional “INDIAN IN A CANOE WHIRLIGIG”.
 I thought it would be nice to make it more three-dimensional like a model and adapted towards my sister-in-laws big interest.

 The paddling figure is carved from a piece of linden tree and then painted and varnished three times to withstand harsh outdoor conditions.
 This was my first attempt to carve facial expressions.
 At first I planned to leave the face blank, but it seemed a bit impersonal.
 The degree of carving difficulty was lowered considerably by making a pair of sunglasses, instead of attempting to carve eyes.
 The surf-ski is made from a piece of pine and painted white.
 The paddles are made from birch.
 The short tube that is inserted from the bottom has a ball from a ball bearing inserted at the top.
 Likewise the shaft going into the tube is prepared with a roller from a roller bearing on its top so that there will be a long lasting low friction suspension of the whirligig.
 The whirligig has been tested outdoors and works great.
 It either paddles forward or backwards and spins around with the wind gusts.
-I will try to add a small video of it in action when I have it available .
+Here is a video of the whirligig in action: http://youtu.be/9gqxRO3xgLY

 I was glad to find out that my sister-in-law appreciated the gift a lot!